pablodecm/phd_thesis/src/102_chapter_2.md

 the barrel and endcap sections.
-A more detailed review of the detection principles and capabilities for each detector component are included in the following, yet the detector performance technical design report [@CMS:TDR_Detector_Performance] and references therein are recommended for a more specialised account.
+A more detailed review of the detection principles and capabilities for each detector component are included in the following sections, yet the detector performance technical design report [@CMS:TDR_Detector_Performance] and references therein are recommended for a more specialised account.